-At the same time, as shown in Fig. \ref{fig:L_size}, all the backsplash candidates are much less diffuse and have smaller physical sizes than Zangetsu.
-Also, the most likely backsplash cases, including Cetus, Tucana, Sculptor B (\citealt{Teyssier2012, Sand2024}), ``Blobby'' (\citealt{casey2023Blobby}), and ``Hedgehog'' (\citealt{li2024hedgehog}), do not show clear evidence of asymmetric morphology.
+At the same time, as shown in Figure \ref{fig:L_size}, all the backsplash candidates are much less diffuse and have smaller physical sizes than Zangetsu.
+Also, the most likely backsplash cases, including Cetus, Tucana, Sculptor B (\citealt{Teyssier2012, Sand2024Sculptor}), ``Blobby'' (\citealt{casey2023Blobby}), and ``Hedgehog'' (\citealt{li2024hedgehog}), do not show clear evidence of asymmetric morphology.
 So, whether Zangetsu could be explained as a backsplash dwarf still needs to be verified.
-In \citet{Bhattacharyya2025}, the authors noticed that the backsplash population in TNG50 is often dark matter deficient.
-While it is highly challenging to confirm this for Zangetsu using today's instruments, it would be an important experiment in the future, as the backsplash dwarf could teach us about the environmental quenching process along with the satellite orbit history.
+In \citet{Bhattacharyya2025}, the authors noted that the backsplash population in TNG50 is often dark-matter deficient.
+While it is highly challenging to confirm this for Zangetsu using today's instruments, it would be an important experiment in the future, as the backsplash dwarf could teach us about the environmental quenching process and the satellite's orbit history.

-On the other hand, Zangetsu's uniqueness may result from a selection effect, where other highly elongated UDGs are excluded before the photometric confirmation.
+On the other hand, Zangetsu's uniqueness may result from a selection effect, in which other highly elongated UDGs are excluded before photometric confirmation.
 The discovery of Zangetsu forces us to reconsider these criteria.
 Specifically, the approach for excluding tidal tail contamination should be re-evaluated, and morphology-based cuts should be relaxed to identify more Zangetsu analogs.